bids-apps/giga_connectome/docs/source/usage.md

 ### Atlas

-1. Organised the atlas according to the [TemplateFlow](https://www.templateflow.org/python-client/0.7.1/naming.html) convention.
+1. Organise the atlas according to the [TemplateFlow](https://www.templateflow.org/python-client/0.7.1/naming.html) convention.

 A minimal set up should look like this: